kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017/miration-hugo-css-grids-service-worker.md

 The build and development environment runs with [Gulp.js] and [Yarn].

-For CSS I use as with this website [PostCSS], but removed *PreCss* and a lot of plugins, instead just use [CSSnext] (with support for CSS custom properties, custom media queries, `@apply` and more).
+For CSS I use as with this website [PostCSS], but removed *PreCss* and a lot of plugins, instead just use [CSSnext] with support for CSS custom properties, custom media queries, `@apply` and more.

 Mozilla Firefox CSS Grid Inspector
 ----------------------------------